-Once you add your survey points and sketch the path in Plan mode or load an existing path from the planned or surveyed list, you can record a survey.
-When you record a survey, the device collects Bluetooth signals from beacons placed in your facilities and uses them to build a radio fingerprint map.
-To record a survey, start at the first survey point on the selected path and travel along the planned survey path.
-Confirm each survey point when you reach its location.
-Surveys should be at least 10 seconds long, contain at least two points, and be limited to approximately three minutes to maintain concentration and avoid obstacles.
+Once you add survey points and sketch the path in Plan mode or load an existing path from the planned or surveyed list, you can start performing a survey.
+Depending on the selected Survey Radio Type value, the device collects Bluetooth signals from beacons or WiFi signals from WiFi access points placed in your facility.
+Collected signal strength readings are used to build a radio fingerprint map when running the Generate Indoor Positioning File tool in ArcGIS Pro.
+To record a survey, start at the first survey point on the selected path and walk along the planned survey path.
+Ensure that each survey point is as accurate as possible when you reach its location.
+Surveys should be at least 10 seconds long, contain at least two survey points, and be limited to approximately three minutes to maintain concentration and avoid obstacles.

 Use devices of the same brand and model to record all surveys for a site.
-Combining recording device brands and models can negatively affect the quality of the positioning file and overall accuracy.
+Using devices of different brands can negatively affect the quality of the positioning file and the IPS accuracy.